-The following summary of the material terms of the 2020 Director Compensation Policy is qualified in its entirety by reference to the full text of the 2020 Director Compensation Policy, a copy of which is attached as Appendix A to this proxy statement and which is incorporated by reference into this proposal.
+The following summary of the material terms of the 2020 Director Compensation Policy is qualified in its entirety by reference to the full text of the 2020 Director Compensation Policy, a copy of which is attached as Appendix A to this proxy statement.
 Stockholders should refer to Appendix A for a more complete description of the 2020 Director Compensation Policy.